Two students performing research on a boardwalk in a marsh

 Increased speed to graduation

-Our new and redesigned curriculum makes it easier and faster for you to complete your degree.
+Our new and redesigned curriculum makes it easier and faster for you to complete your environmental engineering degree program.
 You’ll also find greater flexibility in the electives available to customize your experience.

 Honors